vbilopav/NormPgIdentity/ARTICLE.md

     .ToList();
 ```

-Querying the database on each migration to see is it present - is a well-known data access problem or anti-pattern known as N+1 query anti-pattern, very typical for the ORM approach.
+Querying the database on each migration to see is it present - is a well-known data access problem or anti-pattern known as **N+1 query anti-pattern**, so very typical for the ORM approach.

 That would utilize network literally for each migration item, and network latency and bandwidth **multiplied by the number of migrations** would have to be counted into overall performances.